ButterscotchV/butterscotchv.github.io/vr/slimevr-skeleton-example.md

 # Introduction

-SlimeVR uses forward kinematics to derive a position of a point on your body from tracker rotations.
-Games generally use inverse kinematics to get the rotations for their skeleton to match the position of a SteamVR tracker.
+SlimeVR uses forward kinematics to calculate the position of a point on your body based on the rotations of a SlimeVR tracker.
+Inverse kinematics is typically used by games to calculate the rotations of a virtual skeleton to match the position of a SteamVR tracker.

 ## To summarize: